 Why would I bother to dispute it, now that we found one?

 Myth addresses all this.
-It is a direct tunnel down into our collective unconscious, where logic and linear space-time cease to exist and the cold gorgon truth of life is displayed in the only way we can perceive it, via Perseus mirror refraction, wherein logic and the cold clarity of 'conscience' falls away like a sawed-off strait-jacket.
+It is a direct tunnel down into our collective unconscious, where logic and linear space-time cease to exist and the cold gorgon truth of life is displayed in the only way we can perceive it, via Perseus mirror refraction of semi-fictionalization, which allows logic and the cold clarity of 'conscience' to let go of the burden of keeping chaos outside the door, and its anxiety falls away like a sawed-off strait-jacket.

 For most of us, Americans especially, that's a scary thought.
-We want to know: real or fake?
+We want to know for sure: real or fake?
 Dream or 'waking reality'?
-Truth or illusion, as if the lines between them were knowable and by knowing these lines we could know whether or not to be scared 'for real.'
-But myth is where we intentionally erase these lines, allowing a freedom from having to 'know', from worrying whether religious, skeptic, or science zealots will shoot us withering glances if we step outside their intolerant dogma.
+Truth or illusion, as if the lines between them were fixed and immovable, and by knowing these lines we could know whether or not to be scared 'for real.'
+But fear dies in certainty; myth allows a freedom from having to 'know', from worrying whether religious, skeptic, or science zealots will shoot us withering glances if we step outside their intolerant dogma.

 We who love myth know, however, that something is lost when science explains away the world.
 Once the monster is dragged into the light, the magic is over.
-The scientists label and name and relegate what was once a spectacular monster into just another eel, seal, or irrawaddy dolphin.
+The scientists label and name and relegate what was once a spectacular monster into an "irrawaddy dolphin."
+Can you imagine seeing this beast pop up around you while fishing in Lake Champlain or Loch Ness?
+You'd plotz!
+But if you had a bilogist with you, you wouldn't have time, once he named it - 'irawaddy dolphin' you'd just snap a pic (below) throw it a fish, pet its snout and bid it adieu.

 That's why a part of me secretly hopes we never find out the truth about Bigfoot.
 Imagine the dismal depression if he's caught and is just a big ape and scientists say "aww we knew it all the time, and now we can study, name, capture, torture it with medical experiments, kill it, and then stuff it for the Natural History museum."

-And of course, until then, until scientists can dissect his carcass, anyone who dares dream Bigfoot exists must be ridiculed!
+And of course, until then, until scientists can dissect his carcass to thus prove he's real, anyone who dares dream Bigfoot exists must be ridiculed!

 That's why I really responded to the film THE BLAIR WITCH PROJECT.
 It understood myth and how to use it to create a buzz.
-I knew in advance when I saw it that the 'found videotape' angle was just a hoax, but a hoax meant to enhance enjoyment of the film.
-Just thinking this all might be real, feeling it in my gut, made the film a dozen times scarier, to the point I designed a whole website around it, Frightened Male Monthly.
-The filmmakers also understood that by showing the witch, by explaining things, it would no longer be 1/10 as scary.
+I knew in advance when I saw it that the 'found videotape' angle was just a hoax, but it was a hoax in service of our being scared and thus it increased enjoyment of the film.
+Just thinking the 'found tapes' might be real, feeling it in my gut, made the film a dozen times scarier, to the point I designed a whole website around it, Frightened Male Monthly during the week when I was too freaked out to sleep - and this was in midtown Manhattan!
+I can only imagine living in the woods.
+The filmmakers enhanced the myth still further in t showing the witch, by explaining things, it would no longer be 1/10 as scary.
 So we never see her, it, whatever... the film is about how the power of the video camera ultimately cannot protect us, them, that myth is even stronger than truth and illusion combined.

 If you think you know the difference between myth and reality then let me ask you this: what are you using to think this with?
 Can you point to the spot in your brain that is sure it's got its finger on the pulse of all the world?